kobihanoch/pilatesapp-backend/README.md

   - `DELETE /delete/:id`: Delete a session by ID.
 - **User**:
   - `GET /my`: Get all sessions the user is registered to.
+  - `GET /soon`: Get all sessions for the year by selected date.
   - `GET /:id`: View details of a specific session.
   - `POST /register/:id`: Register for a session.
   - `POST /unregister/:id`: Unregister from a session.